 If this is you, then you need to look for a focal length ranging from 25mm-45mm.
 At this range, you won’t have to walk back as far; however, there will be one major downfall to the resulting photo.

 Your subject won’t portray as much depth of field as what you would have received on a fixed focal length with a wider aperture (f1.2).
 In other words, you can obtain the same composition, but there won’t be as much separation between the person and the background.

 If your budget doesn’t stretch to some of the more expensive primes, then you best look at either fixed focal length or zoom.
 One of the most popular zooms on offer at the moment is the Olympus M.Zuiko 12-40mm f/2.8 PRO.

 The Olympus M.Zuiko 12-40mm f/2.8 PRO is a considerable option.
 There is no light loss between focal lengths, and with a sliding focus ring, switching between manual and automatic focus is simple.

-If you look closely at the photos what you may notice is the lens isn’t going to produce as more beautiful bokeh balls as a prime due to the amount of glass in the lens.
+If you look closely at the photos what you may notice is the lens isn’t going to produce as many beautiful bokeh balls as a prime due to the amount of glass in the lens.

-The bokeh balls may appear less rounded, and the out of focus areas aren’t going to be as creamy.
+The bokeh balls may appear less rounded, and the out-of-focus areas aren’t going to be as creamy.